-If you live in an area such as Kent or Buckinghamshire, still primarily served by grammar or selective state schools, the approach is often to concentrate expenditure at primary level.
+If you have a popular local state grammar school or two,, the approach is often to concentrate expenditure at primary level.
 However, if you feel your child doesn’t have the raw material to compete in these immensely cut-throat exams, be prepared to go private all the way.
 It is hard for some parents to accept that their child’s expensive prep school preparation will not help them through grammar school entrance tests which are increasingly just reasoning papers — and increasingly done online.
 And the state schools don’t, mostly, interview.

 Move at year 12, age 16/17